Healthdirect Free Australian health advice you can count on.

 To treat a fish or stingray injury:

-• For pain relief, immerse affected area in water (or shower) as hot as patient can tolerate (45°C) for up to 90 minutes.
+• For pain relief, immerse affected area in hot water (45°C) for up to 90 minutes.

 Sea urchin injuries